kiquetal/reviewsKiquetales/funJS/notestBooks.md

     Is a more formal way of defining a pure function.
 If a function consistently yields the same result on the same input, it's said to be referentially transparent.

+*Inmutability*

+    The object never changes where it's assigned.